THOMASELOVE/rethink/README.md

 # The Slides from Today's Talk

 The slides are available [in PDF](https://github.com/THOMASELOVE/rethink/blob/master/Love_2018-03-16.pdf) and were built using [R Markdown](https://raw.githubusercontent.com/THOMASELOVE/rethink/master/Love_2018-03-16.Rmd).
+    - The video I showed at the start is "[Not Even Scientists can easily explain *p* values](http://fivethirtyeight.com/features/not-even-scientists-can-easily-explain-p-values/)" from FiveThirtyEight.com

 ## What I Used to Teach Gladly, and am Trying to Quit Doing